Browse

 Fuhrmann, W.

-The beginning of filmmaking in the German colonies coincided with colonialism itself coming to a standstill.
 Scandals and economic stagnation in the colonies demanded a new and positive image of their value for Germany.
-By promoting business and establishing a new genre within the fast growing film industry, films of the colonies were welcomed by organizations such as the Deutsche Kolonialgesellschaft (German Colonial Society).
-The films triggered patriotic feelings but also addressed the audience as travelers, explorers, wildlife protectionists, and participants in unique cultural events.
-This book is the first in-depth analysis of colonial filmmaking in the Wilhelmine Era.
+By promoting business and establishing a new genre within the fast growing film industry, films of the colonies triggered patriotic feelings but also addressed the audience as travelers, explorers, wildlife protectionists, and participants in unique cultural events.

-Subjects: Film Studies Colonialism
+Subjects: Film and Television Studies Colonial History

-December 2008
+Published December 2008

 Impotent Warriors